magnars/dash.el/readme-template.md

 [[ function-list ]]

-There are also anaphoric versions of these functions where that makes sense, prefixed with two dashes instead of one.

 ## Anaphoric functions

+There are also anaphoric versions of functions where that makes sense, prefixed with two dashes instead of one.

 While `-map` takes a function to map over the list, you can also use the anaphoric form with double dashes - which will then be executed